-5. Equity Investments in Unconsolidated Subsidiaries
+6. Equity Investments in Unconsolidated Subsidiaries

-In July 2010, the Company and AmTrust Financial Services, Inc. ("AmTrust") formed Tiger Capital LLC ("Tiger") for the purposes of acquiring certain life settlement contracts whereby each company initially contributed approximately \$11,000 for the respective fifty percent ownership interests in Tiger.
-In 2011, the Company, through its wholly-owned subsidiary, American Capital Acquisition Investments, Inc. ("ACAI"), formed AMT Capital Alpha, LLC ("AMT Alpha") with AmTrust for the purposes of acquiring additional life settlement contracts.
+In 2010, the Company and AmTrust Financial Services, Inc. ("AmTrust") formed Tiger Capital LLC ("Tiger") for the purposes of acquiring certain life settlement contracts whereby each holds a 50% ownership interests in Tiger.
+In 2011, the Company, through its wholly-owned subsidiary, American Capital Acquisition Investments, Ltd. ("ACAI"), formed AMT Capital Alpha, LLC ("AMT Alpha") with AmTrust for the purposes of acquiring additional life settlement contracts.

-On March 28, 2013, the Company entered into a Stock Purchase Agreement with ACP Re, Ltd. to acquire 50% of the issued and outstanding shares of AMT Capital Holdings S.A. ("AMTCH"), a Luxembourg Societe Anonyme, for a cash contribution in the amount of \$12,136.
-ACP Re Ltd. and the Company are majority owned and controlled by a common parent and the transaction is accounted for as between entities under common control.
+On March 28, 2013, the Company entered into a Stock Purchase Agreement with ACP Re Ltd. ("ACP Re") to acquire 50% of the issued and outstanding shares of AMT Capital Holdings S.A. ("AMTCH"), a Luxembourg Societe Anonyme, for a cash contribution in the amount of \$12,136.
+ACP Re and the Company are majority owned and controlled by a common parent and the transaction was accounted for as between entities under common control.
 AMTCH's primary purpose is to acquire certain life settlement contracts.
-AmTrust owns the remaining 50% of AMTCH The Company accounts for AMTCH using the equity method of accounting.
+AmTrust owns the remaining 50% of AMTCH.
+The Company accounts for AMTCH using the equity method of accounting.
 The Company's 50% equity interest in AMTCH at the acquisition date was approximately \$22,411.
 The difference between the equity interest and consideration paid was recorded as additional paid-in capital of \$10,275.